-It is working towards breaking with prevalent social conventions and hierarchical structures in order to support women with little to no access to formal education to be an active part of public life.
+Its overall goal is to break with prevalent social conventions and hierarchical structures in order to support women with little to no access to formal education to be an active part of public life.

 We hope that women will feel empowered to pursue careers in media which will inspire young women to follow in their footsteps